 Storage software needs the same capability.
 It needs to be efficient enough to derive full performance from high performance hardware like NVMe Flash Arrays, while at the same time supporting high capacity hard disk to meet the needs of protection, retention and compliance.
 This “storage hypervisor” enables all the disparate hardware to be managed as one unit while enabling workloads to move between them.
 The problem is many software defined storage solutions don’t provide the required flexibility in terms of hardware selection and use case support.

-To learn more about consolidating storage through the use of a storage hypervisor, join Storage Switzerland and StorONE for our webinar “Designing a Storage Consolidation Strategy for Today, the Future and the Cloud.”
-April 3rd at 11:00 am ET / 8:00 am PT when we discuss how to design a storage consolidation strategy for today, the future and the cloud.
+To learn more about consolidating storage through the use of a storage hypervisor, join Storage Switzerland and StorONE for our on demand webinar “Designing a Storage Consolidation Strategy for Today, the Future and the Cloud.”
+We discuss how to design a storage consolidation strategy for today, the future and the cloud.